Best Museums in London For Kids

 The Science Museum is a lot less crowded than the Natural History Museum, so if you don’t want to wait in one of their notoriously long queues then try here.

-There are other attractions nearby as well including The Victoria and Albert museum which is just over the road from South Kensington Tube Station.
+There are other attractions near The London Science Museum.
+The Victoria and Albert Museum is just over the road from South Kensington Tube Station.

-To get there take an underground walkway that connects all three museums on Exhibition Road together!
+To get there take an underground walkway from the tube stop.
+It connects all three museums on Exhibition Road.

 Full museum information, opening times and current exhibits, here.